 To learn more about ways Learning Services can support your students please email [email protected]

-BU101 is a comprehensive academic preparation program accessible through a joinable link on Sakai.
+BU101 is a comprehensive academic preparation program accessible through a joinable link on Brightspace.
 Students can complete the full program or select individual lessons based on their needs.
 Each lesson includes videos, tutorials, interactive activities, and links to additional resources.

 We offer a collection of individual learning tutorials that can be linked to your course Brightspace site.
-These tutorials (formerly Academic-Zone) cover topics such as essay writing, academic integrity, lab reports, math and statistics prep, time management, and grammar.
+These tutorials cover topics such as essay writing, academic integrity, lab reports, math and statistics prep, time management, and grammar.

 For questions, contact [email protected]

 Faculty can request a workshop delivered by our Learning Skills Specialist team.
-We can deliver on campus in-person or online synchronously, or we can create a recorded workshop to be available asynchronously.
+We can deliver in-person or online synchronously, or we can create a recorded workshop to be available asynchronously.
 Maximum delivery time is 1 hour per workshop per course.
 Requests for more extensive delivery may be accommodated but may involve cost recovery measures.

 Commonly Requested Workshop Topics: